Central Terminal (LRT): Platform level

 Each platform of the station has two entrances and two exits.
 The middle-north and middle-south staircases of each platform provides direct exit access to the street level, while the north staircases on each platform serve as both the entrance and exit of each platform to the station concourse.
 The south staircases on both platforms are currently not in use.
 A clinic is located on the south end of the northbound platform.

 Nearby buildings

 The northern and middle exits provide access to the Arroceros Forest Park, Lawton Park 'N Ride, Lawton Bus Terminal, the Manila Metropolitan Theater, and the Mehan Gardens.
 Commuters going to Intramuros and the Port Area are usually advised to take the Lawton underpass at the Lawton Bus Terminal.

-The middle exit provides access to the Metropolitan Trial Court, Maynilad Water Services, Civil Service Commission, Manila Youth Reception Center.
+The middle exit provides access to the Metropolitan Trial Court, Maynilad Water Services, Civil Service Commission, and Manila Youth Reception Center.

 The southern exits provide access to the Manila City Hall, Universidad de Manila, Office of the Ombudsman, Bonifacio Park, Philippine Normal University, Adamson University, National Museum of the Philippines, and SM City Manila.